- Last Updated: 20 July 2015

-Sociological, biological, psychological, and cultural factors which influence human sexuality, including ethics, gender roles, and changing values in contemporary society.
+Sociological, biological, psychological, and cultural factors that influence human sexuality with an emphasis in social constructions, ethics, gender roles, reproducation, and changing values in contemporary society.
 Three lecture.

 SOC 140 (3)

-Institutions and systems of kinship, marriage, family grouping, child rearing and status placement are studied.
-General Education: Social and Behavioral Sciences, Special Requirements: Ethnic/Race/Gender Awareness.
+Institutions and systems of kinship, marriage, family, child rearing and status placement are studied.
+General Education: Social and Behavioral Sciences.
+Special Requirements: Ethnic/Race/Gender Awareness.
 Three Lecture.